MicrosoftDocs/sql-docs/docs/reporting-services/security/configure-ssl-connections-on-a-native-mode-report-server.md

 -   If IIS is installed, the World Wide Web (W3SVC) service must always be running.
 The HTTP SSL service will make a dependency on IIS if it detects that IIS is running.
 This means that the World Wide Web service (W3SVC) must be running whenever IIS and [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] are installed on the same computer and you are configuring report server URLs for TLS connections.

--   Uninstalling IIS can temporarily disrupt service to an TLS-bound report server URL.
+-   Uninstalling IIS can temporarily disrupt service to a TLS-bound report server URL.
 For this reason, it is recommended that you restart the computer after you uninstall IIS.

      Rebooting the computer is necessary to clear all TLS sessions from cache.
 Some operating systems cache TLS sessions up to 10 hours, causing an https:// URL to continue to work even after the TLS binding has been removed from the URL reservation in HTTP.SYS.
 Rebooting the computer closes any open connections that use the channel.